commercelayer/commercelayer-sdk/README.md

   const sku = (await cl.skus.list()).last()
 ```

-Check our API reference for more information on how to [retrieve an SKU](https://docs.commercelayer.io/developers/v/api-reference/skus/retrieve).
+ℹ️ Check our API reference for more information on how to [retrieve an SKU](https://docs.commercelayer.io/developers/v/api-reference/skus/retrieve).
 </details>

 <details>